Felony & Misdemeanor Lawyers

 - License may be suspended

 While a misdemeanor may seem like a petty inconvenience on paper, potential employers can see a criminal record.
-It can also be difficult to keep a job or get around Killeen and Temple if you do not have a driver’s license.
+It can also be difficult to keep a job or get around Temple if you do not have a driver’s license.
 A misdemeanor can also disqualify you from federal student loans.

 What Is a Felony?